- Boy Scouts

 The Pastoral Ministry to the Sick and the Homebound of our St. Frances Cabrini Parish Community offers spiritual support and visitation; bringing communion to our parish family (brothers and sisters) who are sick and homebound and unable to join us in the Eucharistic Celebration especially on Sunday.

 If you or a loved one is homebound or in a nursing home or is hospitalized in our Parish and would like to receive Holy Communion, please contact the Parish Office at (408) 879-1122.
 If you live outside of the Parish, please feel free to call the Parish Office to inquire which Parish would best serve your Eucharistic needs.
+If you wish to join this vital ministry contact Grace Rivero.

 Prayer Shawl Ministry